So, what do content writers do?

 I have 3 reasons for putting this here.

-- 1) People have imaginations about who they are reading or creators they like.
+• 1) People have imaginations about who they are reading or creators they like.
 Even if you’re hiding behind a pseudonym, they will want to know more.
-If your post makes them feel something (which is rare these days,) they will want to know you.
+If your post makes them feel something (which is rare nowadays), they will want to know you.

 Yes, I am typing this and remembering images of the most beautiful women who tutor on YouTube or stream games on Twitch.